GaganHegde14/Blog-Page/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The frontend communicates with the backend via fetch API calls.
+1.The frontend communicates with the backend via fetch API calls.
-Posts are dynamically loaded onto the home page and individual post pages using JavaScript.
+2.Posts are dynamically loaded onto the home page and individual post pages using JavaScript.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------